Matir/wrongbaud.github.io/_posts/2019-09-28-Using-Buildroot-for-Reverse-Engineering.md

 wrongbaud@wubuntu:~/blog/buildroot$ cd buildroot-2019.02.4
 ```

-We're going to target the ARM Versatie PB board for qemu so use the following defconfig:
+We're going to target the ARM Versatile PB board for qemu so use the following defconfig:

 ```
 make qemu_arm_versatile_defconfig